Formula Off Road

-Origin
+History

-Formula Off Road originates in Iceland.
+Formula Off Road originated in Iceland in the 1960s.
 In the hopes of raising funds, groups of Icelandic rescue workers started to show their 4WD cars in action in the Icelandic hills.
 It soon became more of a competition between the teams, and soon they started building specially made vehicles for just this purpose.

 The story of Formula Off Road began in Iceland May 2, 1965 when the first Formula Off Road competition was hosted by Bifreiðaklúbbur Reykjavíkur (Reykjavik's Car Club), or BKR for short.
 After that race Egill Gunnar Ingólfsson claimed the title First Winner of Formula Off Road.
 With that competition, Þorkell Guðnason and fellow members of BKR made the foundation of what we call today a Formula Off Road Championship.

-BKR kept hosting competition for years to come, but in 1969 The Volunteer Rescue Team Stakkur in Keflavík begun to host Formula Off Road competitions for fund-raising and soon The Volunteer Rescue Team on Hella began to do the same.
-Formula Off Road competition have been a big part of fund-raising for the Rescue Teams throughout the years.